Grace-Hephzibah/Greeter-App/README.md

 This is a simple project that Greets you.

-The program is developed using Pack and Grid.
+The 2 programs are developed.
+One using Pack and the other using Grid.

 # Lets See How The Program Responds

+The quit button ends the program

+The Greet button  - greets.

 # For Null Input
 <p> For Null Input, the program prints "Hello, World!" </p>